Sofoklis Schortsanitis

-Sofoklis Schortsanitis (Greek: Σοφοκλής Σχορτσανίτης; born 22 June 1985) is a Greek former professional basketball player and Olympian.
+Sofoklis Schortsanitis (Greek: Σοφοκλής Σχορτσανίτης; born 22 June 1985) is a Greek-Cameroonian former professional basketball player and Olympian.

 An All-EuroLeague First Team selection in 2011, Schortsanitis won the EuroLeague title in 2014 with Maccabi Tel Aviv, and reached the EuroLeague Final in 2010 and 2011, while playing for Olympiacos and Maccabi, respectively.
 He was a member of the Greece men's national basketball team that captured silver medal honours in the 2006 FIBA World Championship and a bronze medal in the EuroBasket 2009.
 He is nicknamed "Big Sofo" or "Baby Shaq".

 Early years

-Born in his native port town of Tiko, Cameroon, Schortsanitis moved to his father's native country of Greece with his mother when he was very young.
-He has a younger brother called Alexandros.
-Schortsanitis first took up basketball in his home city of Kavala.
-It was there where his parents advised him to play basketball, and Schortsanitis at first did not like the sport.
-But eventually the game grew on him, he was always practicing.
-Eventually, a scout/coach discovered his talent, and pushed him into the sport.
+Born in his native port town of Tiko, Cameroon, to a Greek father and a Cameroonian mother, Schortsanitis moved to Greece with his mother at a very young age.
+He has a younger brother, Alexandros.
+He grew up in Kavala, where his parents encouraged him to try basketball.
+Initially reluctant, he disliked the sport at first, but with constant practice he gradually developed a passion for it.
+His emerging talent soon caught the eye of a scout/coach, who guided him into pursuing basketball seriously.